TSP 101

 -

-Fixed Portfolio: This includes the 60/40 portfolio -- our benchmark.
-The challenge here is adjusting the allocations on a regular basis (e.g., quarterly) to maintain the 60/40 ratio -- your risk management tool.
-For example, if stocks over perform and bonds under perform during the quarter, you have to sell stocks and buy bonds to reset the 60/40 ratio.
-If you don't and allow the portfolio to drift to 70/30 or 50/50, your risk profile will change as well.
+Fixed Portfolio: This includes the 60% stock / 40% bond portfolio.
+The key here is resetting the portfolio allocations on a regular basis (e.g., quarterly) to maintain the 60/40 ratio, which is your risk management tool.
+For example, if stocks outperform and bonds under perform during one quarter, you sell stocks (sell winners) and buy bonds (buy laggards) to reset the 60/40 ratio.
+If you allow the portfolio to drift to 70/30 or 50/50, your risk profile will change as well.

 -

 Lifecycle Portfolio: Portfolio allocations adjust automatically over time based on your retirement date.
-This turnkey approach eliminates the need for you to adjust your portfolio, but the allocations are based on an arbitrary date, not on underlying market conditions.
-Not to mention, gradually shifting to cash and bonds over time doesn't necessarily lower your risk, especially if inflation returns or we see a secular bear market in bonds.
+This turnkey approach eliminates the need to adjust your portfolio, but the allocations are based on an arbitrary date, not on underlying market conditions.
+Not to mention, gradually shifting to cash and bonds over time does not necessarily lower your risk profile, especially during high inflation or a bear market in bonds.

 -